rantzk/GeoPython/README.md

 python -m ipykernel install --user --name testenv

-If not help then the sources was:
+If did not help then the sources was:
 1.

 *I was able to solve the problem by installing a jupyter notebook within my new environment.*